jodt88/jodt88.github.io/index.md

 # Bio

 My name is Jody Toms.
 I recieved my Bachelor's Degree from LSU in May 2017, where I majored in Computer Science and minored in History.
 The first two year's of my college career was spent at Baton Rouge Community College, trying to determine my area of interest.
-I have completed their requirements for the Associate's Degree, but am awaiting to recieve it via the mail.
+I have completed their requirements for the Associate's Degree, and have recieved the degree in May 2017.

 ---